Are you responsible for any technology in your school? If so, my guess is you are considered your family’s resident tech support expert.

 Remote Support is designed with the idea that you are in contact with the user by chat, phone, or some other means and that you are both in front of the devices you will be using.
-Therefore, the 5 minutes should be plenty of time.
-At this point the user needing support is waiting on you.
+Therefore, 5 minutes should be plenty of time.
+At this point, the user needing support is waiting on you.

 On Your Side